elbaulp/elbaulp.github.io/_posts/2011-02-15-plsql-disparadores-o-triggers.md

-<pre lang="plsql">CREATE TRIGGER audit_trigger BEFORE INSERT OR DELETE OR UPDATE
-  ON classified_table FOR EACH ROW
+{% highlight sql %}>CREATE TRIGGER audit_trigger BEFORE INSERT OR DELETE OR UPDATE ON classified_table FOR EACH ROW
 BEGIN
   IF INSERTING THEN